attilapapai/messenger-demo/README.md

   $ docker-compose -f src/main/docker/docker-compose-separate-servers.yml up
   ```

-  This command will expose 3 services on your system:
+  This command will expose 2 services on your system:

-  - Spring Boot application on `127.0.0.1:8080`
+  - Spring Boot (instance 1) application on `127.0.0.1:8080`
-  - Spring Boot application on `127.0.0.1:8081`
+  - Spring Boot (instance 2) application on `127.0.0.1:8081`

   If you open two separate browsers with `127.0.0.1:8080` and `127.0.0.1:8081`
-  you should see the message boards.
+  you should be able to see the message boards.
 After you `POST` new messages to the
   correct resource, messages should appear in both browsers.

 - Using `Docker Swarm`